pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 ## Abstract

-This proposal proposes to more comprehensive support the column type modification.
+This proposal proposes a new feature that supports column type modification more comprehensively.

 ## Background